 In addition to sharing family recipes, storytelling, and providing educational anti-hatred resources through InstaGrandma’s Kitchen, I also provide cooking classes and demonstrations titled Once Tasted, Always Remembered in which I teach my family recipes that survived the Holocaust, as well as the stories of my grandma, Mala Dorfman, who survived, and my great-grandma, Ester Weintraub, who tragically perished in a gas chamber at Auschwitz-Birkenau.
 During the program, we go on a culinary journey through time, emphasizing the importance of fighting hatred with loving kindness.
 My family’s precious family recipes nourish our bodies while the stories nourish our souls and inspire us all to be better versions of ourselves.

-Additionally, I host Stories of Survival, a storytelling event in which I tell my Grandma Mala and Papa Henry’s individual stories of survival.
+Additionally, I also provide Stories of Survival, a storytelling event in which I tell my Grandma Mala and Papa Henry’s individual stories of survival.
 Both stories are marked by the presence of a “righteous gentile,” or non-Jew who risked it all to save their lives.
 I pay special attention to these two individuals, framing their presence in the stories as a call to action.
-Stories of Survival serve as a cautionary tale outlining the horrors that can befall a society that has let hatred fester, but they are also a beacon of hope showcasing the resilience and magnificence of the human spirit.
+These Stories of Survival serve as a cautionary tale outlining the horrors that can befall a society that has let hatred fester, but they are also a beacon of hope showcasing the resilience and magnificence of the human spirit.

 From the bottom of my heart, thank you for visiting my corner of the internet!
-I hope that one or more of my recipes will bring your home the joy and comfort that they have all brought to mine.
+I hope that one or more of my recipes will bring your home the joy and comfort that they have all brought mine.

 For inquiries and/or bookings, please email firstname.lastname@example.org.